Please refer to the University’s Glossary of Terms for policies and procedures.

 3.3.2 Governance and Risk Management will be responsible for reviewing and maintaining the Register of Compliance Obligations, the Compliance Management Framework - Governing Policy and systems which support the compliance management framework within the University.

-3.3.3 The Chief Operating Officer will report at least annually to Council on the University’s framework program, via the Audit and Risk Management Committee.
+3.3.3 The Director, Governance and Risk Management will report at least annually to Council on the University’s framework program, via the Audit and Risk Management Committee.